 In addition to saving up for a downpayment, there are many additional expenses a new homeowner will face.
 Unless you are purchasing from a direct seller such as JDL Ventures, you will likely be dealing with closing costs and commissions right from the get-go.
 There will be things you want to fix and repair in addition to miscellaneous costs such as utility deposits and HOA fees.
 You might find yourself with more expenses than you planned for.
-By saving up ahead of time, you won’t have to stress yourself out when buying a home in Central New Jersey.
+By saving up ahead of time, you won’t have to stress yourself out when buying a home in Newark.

 Network Like Crazy

 Talk to as many people as possible about your desire to purchase a Newark property.
 You will be surprised at who knows who and what doors this can open.
 Many times, the best deals are found via word of mouth.
 By making it known that you are ready to buy, you might find the deals start coming to you.

 Set reasonable goals and expectations of yourself and of your properties.
 Study what has sold recently in your market and what rental properties are going for.
 Look at the numbers over time to spot trends in your area.
 Take caution with the sellers you work with.
 If a property seems too good to be true, fully research it before making any moves.
 Don’t get lost in the hype and find yourself stuck at the losing end of a bad deal.
 Make sure your expectations are reasonable.
 Sure, some people strike it rich, but you can’t expect to fund your retirement overnight.